 Keeping Up With HOA Matters Outside of Attending Meetings

 Just because a resident’s name doesn’t appear on the title doesn’t mean they have no way of knowing what transpired at HOA meetings.
 Many states and governing documents require the HOA to take minutes at meetings.
 These minutes should tell you everything you need to know about what decisions and discussions were made.

 Are HOA meeting minutes public record?
 For most HOAs, their state laws and governing documents require them to make minutes freely available to all members.
 In California, for instance, Civil Code Section 4950 mandates that open board meeting minutes must be available to members within 30 days of the meeting.
 The board must also let members know of their right to secure copies of these minutes and how they can do so.

 It is necessary for both board members and homeowners alike to know who can attend HOA meetings.
 This way, you can avoid potential problems and exercise control.
-While it is clear that there are many moving parts to this topic, remember that the general rule is that HOA members can attend HOA meetings provided they are held in open session.
+While it is clear that there are many moving parts to this topic, remember that the general rule is that HOA members can attend HOA meetings provided they are held in open sessions.

 Understanding your state laws and governing documents is critical to community management, including handling meetings.
 Find an HOA management company that can help you today using our online directory.